NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ## Summary

 In this hands-on lab, you will create a custom model with Azure Form Recognizer using a sample training dataset.
-This involves labeling documents to extract specific data and training the model with just five examples of each form type.

 ## More Resources